zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 ./create_view.sh "SI-801" "2025-04-0*"
 ```

 This is a very opinionated script.
 It assumes the user wants to track the case via a ticket number.
 Inside the script, there is the location of the logs with a naming convention.
-Creates a view named `si_801` pointing to `/archives/2025-04-0*-siem*.log.gz`, where the view name is normalized ticket number and the file path pattern is hard coded.
+Creates a view named `si_801` pointing to `/archives/2025-04-0*-siem*.log.gz`, where the view name is normalised ticket number and the file path pattern is hard coded.

 The view exposes: